Transform your coastal home with cedar shake siding. Learn how to restore and maintain these classic and long-lasting

 Read more about our Coastal Maine Family Heritage | Embracing My Roots here.

 Weathered Cedar Shake Siding Repair

-Our goal was to restore the cedar shake siding back to a more golden color with hints of the weathered gray, as well as remove all the mold and mildew that had gathered over the years.
+Our goal was to restore the cedar shake siding back to a more golden color with hints of the weathered gray and remove all the mold and mildew that had gathered over the years.

-We tried several solutions and settled on Redihan’s, Cedar Wash Wood Cleaner.
+We tried several solutions and settled on Redihan’s Cedar Wash Wood Cleaner.
 It’s eco-safe and organic.
-Each house and shake shingle does weather differently, therefore it is important to test out what works best in your own situation.
+Each house and shake shingle weather differently; therefore, it is important to test out what works best in your own situation.

 “This post may contain affiliate links which won’t change your price but will share some commission.”